 Tile Storage Containers

-The shape and size of the tile storage varies from set to set.
-If you have a soft carryiing case for the entire set that does not necessarily mean the tile storage container is soft too.
+The shape and size of the tile storage vary from set to set.
+If you have a soft carrying case for the entire set that does not necessarily mean the tile storage container is soft too.
 Storage cases can be rectangular, lidded boxes or zippered pouches.

 Many hard storage containers require you to position the tiles in the container a specific way or they will not fit.
 One advantage to the hard, rectangular tile storage is that you can store your tiles face up.
 When you empty out the unit, all the tiles will face the table, so you will not have to waste time turning them downward before playing.